molchat99/react-practice/README.md

 # How good is your peripheral vision?

-This minigame will tell you! (work in progress)
+This minigame will tell you! (note: very work in progress)

 <img src="https://i.imgur.com/6XSy0Il.gif">